apzuba/projects/Python/ML-Keras/README.md

 - Analyzed and compared the effectiveness of models with reconigising the advantages and disadvantages of each model, as well as leading factors that influence the model score.

-The project was developed in Jupyter Notebook IDE, using Keras ML framework, following an online Machine-Learning Tutorial and under a supervisor of prof. dr. hab. inż.
+The project was developed in Jupyter Notebook IDE, using Keras ML framework with TensorFlow backend, following an online Machine-Learning Tutorial and under a supervisor of prof. dr. hab. inż.
 Grzegorz Nalepa.
 The project was a course project for the class of Workshops in Cognitive Engineering at Jagiellonian University.
 The project group involved three students.

 I attatch the saved Jupyter output files from the stages of 1) Preprocessing + implementing Naive Bayes 2) implementation of the three ML models.